Flooring Trends in Sustainable Home Design

 Concrete

 One of the greenest flooring options that are very low maintenance and composed of purely natural materials is concrete.
-It’s the coatings applied over concrete that can have an adverse effect on the environment so that’s the aspect to bear in mind.
+It’s the coatings applied over concrete that can hurt the environment so that’s the aspect to bear in mind.
 The best option, economically and environmentally, is the polished concrete.
-In comparison to the traditional epoxy floors, polishing offers more durability and even though it incurs bigger initial costs, its practically non-existent maintenance compensates for it and makes it the most economic investment.
+In comparison to traditional epoxy floors, polishing offers more durability, and even though it incurs higher initial costs, its practically non-existent maintenance compensates for it and makes it the most economical investment.